ouDriss95/myGatsbyBlog/content/posts/2020-11-20-Products-Carousel-Slider-For-Shopify-Debut/index.md

 ```
 **15.** Congratulations!
 Now you have a Slider products in your Debut theme

-Hey, if you have any issues implementing the slider into your Debut theme you can Hire me so I can implement the slider for you.
+Hey, if you have any issues implementing the slider into your Shopify Store you can Hire me so I can implement the slider for you.
 DM me on [Instagram](https://www.instagram.com/doudmine)